aramirezarg/yii2-select/README.md

 $form::end();
 ?>
 ```
-**Please see the documentation in https://github.com/aramirezarg/yii2-modal**
+**Please see the documentation of https://github.com/aramirezarg/yii2-modal**

 #License